radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/05-radiantone-universal-directory.md

 >[!note]
 >Groups stored in RadiantOne Universal Directory can contain both explicit members and dynamic members.
 If RadiantOne is the enforcement point for authorization it first checks to see if the user is an explicit member of the group(s).
 Then, dynamic group membership is evaluated.

-The notion of dynamic group membership is discussed in the Concepts section of the RadiantOne System Administration Guide.
+The notion of dynamic group membership is discussed in the Concepts section of the [RadiantOne System Administration Guide](/documentation/sys-admin-guide-rebuild/02-concepts).
 It is worth mentioning again, that if the client application is the enforcement point for authorization, then the logic to perform the extra search to the directory to find the group members (based on the memberUrl value of the group entry) must be implemented in the client application code.
 If the application does not support LDAP dynamic groups, then RadiantOne can be configured to dynamically build the group membership on-the-fly and make all groups managed by RadiantOne appear to have static (explicit) group members.

-For more information on LDAP dynamic groups as opposed to RadiantOne auto-generated groups, please see Groups in Chapter 2 of the RadiantOne System Administration Guide.
+For more information on LDAP dynamic groups, please see Groups in the [RadiantOne System Administration Guide](/documentation/sys-admin-guide-rebuild/02-concepts).

 #### Removing Members